Fetch GCLID from Google Analytics 4 API

 1. Choose your Google account.

-2. Since the application you’ve just created isn’t verified by Google, it will be marked as “unsafe”.
-It’s not a problem since only you will be able to use the app, it will not be publicly accessible.
+2. Since the application you’ve just created isn’t verified by Google, it’ll be marked as “unsafe”.
+It’s not a problem since only you’ll be able to use the app, it’ll not be publicly accessible.
 So it’s totally safe to continue.

 3. Click “Advanced” then “Go to Untitled project (unsafe)” (or the name of your project if you saved with a different name already.)